Moving to Year 7 – Advice for Parents & Students

 - Leave home on time each morning to arrive in school on time.

 - Check the night before, that you have everything you need for the day at school (e.g. books, equipment, materials, homework, notes, money).

-- Read your timetable and planner to help you know what you need and what you will be learning each day.
+- Read your timetable to help you know what you need and what you will be learning each day.

 - Take care of your bag and other belongings in school throughout each day (use lockers if you need to – see homepage of the website for details on how to book a locker)

 - Make sure uniform is smart (and bring PE kit on the days it is needed).